Common Injuries from Serious Truck Accidents

 - Lacerations and abrasions leading to permanent disfigurement – deep tissue lacerations may require multiple surgeries to correct the damage and the victim may be left with permanent scarring.

 - Crush injuries – blunt force trauma to the abdominal cavity may lead to organ damage and internal bleeding.

 - Wrongful death – Maine has both a survival statute and a wrongful death statute where the victim’s family can recover in the event of the victim’s death.
 While only certain people can bring a wrongful death action, an experienced personal injury attorney can work with family members to determine who will be designated as the Personal Representative of the deceased.

 A truck accident frequently results in severe injuries that lead to a lifetime of ongoing medical treatment and rehabilitation, requiring accommodations in the home and vehicle, causing loss of a career, and imposing a dependence on other people to carry out the most basic of tasks.
 It is important that any settlement or jury award takes the long-term consequences of this type of accident into consideration.Peter Thompson & Associates Works Hard to Get Victims the Help They Need

 Crashes between a commercial trucks and passenger vehicles often alter lives forever.
 If you or a loved one has been involved in this type of crash, it is important to contact the caring and knowledgeable truck accident attorneys at Peter Thompson & Associates so that we can fight to get you the compensation that you need to begin down the path to recovery.
 While complete restoration of your previous quality of life may not be possible, we strive to make you as whole as possible.
-To schedule a free and confidential initial consultation, call us at (800) 804-2004.
+To schedule a confidential initial consultation, call us at (800) 804-2004.